 Some people claim that there was a drop in quality for Visvim’s products that are now being made in China and there definitely was a huge drop in quality with Bape (which is owed to a lot more than just a change in the location of production).

 Hender Scheme is a company that tries to make things right in the luxury streetwear scene.
 Their fabrics are excellent the goods are all handmade in Japan and everything they produce is intended to age.
-What in our throw-away society is definitely not common anymore.
+What within our throw-away society is definitely not common anymore.
 I don’t own any of their shoes yet but will definitely save up for a pair so that I can get one on my next visit to Japan.

 I’m into fashion, into books and games.
 I like physical things but I always try not to buy too much stuff I don’t really need.
 I sell a lot as well even more so lately.
 What fascinates me is the idea of owning just a few essential things.
 Each of high quality.
 Like the cardigan, my grandfather got 70 years ago, was worn nearly daily for years and still looks fantastic and feels even better.
 Maybe Hender Scheme is making the shoes for my essential fit.